duzexu/ADPhotoKit/README.md

 }
 ```

-For more configuration you can set, you can see [ADPhotoKitConfiguration](./ADPhotoKit/Classes/Core/ADPhotoKitConfiguration.swift) and [ADPhotoKitUI](./ADPhotoKit/Classes/UI/ADPhotoKitUI.swift)
+For more configuration you can set, you can see [ADPhotoKitConfiguration](./ADPhotoKit/Classes/Core/ADPhotoKitConfiguration.swift).

 ## Learn More